6 Tips To Reduce Your Risk And Keep Gout Outbreaks At Bay

 5. Blood Pressure Medication

 Certain blood pressure medications can increase your risk of gout attacks, amongst other side effects.
-If your blood pressure levels are not too high, you may be interested in looking our Cardio-Support with your health practitioner.
+If your blood pressure levels are not too high, you may be interested in looking at our CX8 Cardio Support with your health practitioner.
 While medications act on the symptom (high blood pressure), a long-term solution to look at the cause, which in this case is blocked arteries causing the heart to pump harder to get blood through.
 Cardio-Support helps to strengthen cardiovascular health to get to the root cause of the problem.

 6. High Intake of Sugary Drinks